Last updated September 17, 2021

 However, if any eligible individual also works in another employment setting that requires the vaccine, they should follow that employer’s policies.

-Do I need to wear a mask and physical distance after I'm vaccinated?
+Do I need to wear a mask after I'm vaccinated?

 Do I need to quarantine if vaccinated?